 The Underworld, is not entirely unlike Heaven/Hell, but it's not the same, either.
 The Underworld has the glorious area known as the Elysian Fields, which is similar to Heaven.
 Some Romans tried to make the area around the burial site of prominent wealthy citizens resemble the Elysian Fields ["Burial Customs of the Romans," by John L. Heller; The Classical Weekly (1932), pp.193-197].

-Hades' realm also has the torturous area known as Tartarus, corresponding with Hell.
-It also allots special areas for various types of deaths, and contains the Plain of Asphodel, which is the joyless realm of ghosts.
+The Underworld has the dark or murky, torturous area known as Tartarus, a pit beneath the earth, corresponding with Hell and also the home of Night (Nyx), according to Hesiod.
+The Underworld has special areas for various types of deaths, and contains the Plain of Asphodel, which is the joyless realm of ghosts.
 This last is the main area for the souls of the dead in the Underworld -- neither torturous nor pleasant, but worse than life.

 Like the Christian Judgment Day and the ancient Egyptian system, which uses scales to weigh the soul to judge one's fate, which could be an afterlife better than the earthly one or an eternal end in the jaws of Ammit, the ancient Greek Underworld employs 3 (formerly mortal) judges.